 Grain yield.
 Grain weight and moisture was converted to bushels per acre of No. 2 shelled corn (15.5 percent moisture).
 Moisture content.
 Occasionally, hybrids too late in maturity for a given area are entered in these tests.
-These hybrids are often high in yield, but their moisture content may make them poor choices for farm use unless proper drying or storage facilities are available population and later counted to confirm population.
-Stand differences may be caused by failure to germinate or by damage from diseases, insects, cultivation, or rodents.
+These hybrids are often high in yield, but their moisture content may make them poor choices for farm use unless proper drying or storage facilities are available.